Probing Pretrained Models of Source Code: Probing tasks

 \subsection{Variable Name}

-Finally, we introduce a semantic task targeting the ability to link code elements and their natural language descriptions.
+The next task targets the ability to link code elements and their natural language descriptions.
 A model should predict a variable name, given a code snippet with all occurrences of the original name replaced with a placeholder \spverb|var|.
+This task requires semantic understanding of the variable's role in the program (local task).

 We formulate this task as classification, targeting only $15$ most popular identifier names.
 The feature vector is a mean hidden representation for all occurrences of the identifier in code.
 In such way, the model should be able to predict the identifier name based on the context in which the variable was used.
+The baseline in this task is defined by the bag-of-words model: we count occurrences of all subtokens in the code snippet, convert them to tf-idf values and train a linear classifier on these features.
+This baseline substantially outperforms the constant baseline which always predicts the most frequent variable name.